Does Kratom Interact With Metronidazole (Flagyl)?

 - Reduces anxiety & chronic stress

-There is no specific kratom dose because kratom effects are so varied, and its users have different needs.
+There is no specific kratom dose because kratom effects vary, and its users have different needs.
 However, a simple kratom dose calculator can help you get started.

-When you first begin taking kratom, it’s wise to stay around 2 grams.
-Take note of how it affects you so you can adjust your dose for next time.
+When you first take kratom, it’s wise to stay around 2 grams.
+We recommend you take note of how it affects you to adjust your dose for next time.

 - Low-Dose Kratom (2–6 grams of dried powder)

 - High-Dose Kratom (6–12 grams of dried powder)

 Taking too much at a time increases your odds of dealing with side effects or an overdose.